 - Decant essential toiletries into 100ml bottles.
 Remember to wash these out and reuse them for your next trip.

 - Switch to solids wherever possible.
 For example, switch your spray or roll-on deodorant for a stick deodorant.
 Or, try solid shampoo and conditioner instead of liquids.
 Consider taking a soap bar instead of shower gel and buying toothpaste tablets rather than toothpaste.
-These solid products won’t count as liquids; plus, they usually last much longer and are better for the environment.
+Solid products won’t count as liquids; plus, they last well and are better for the environment.